 Catch rate or catch-per-unit-effort (CPUE) is calculated per dive day by the total wet weight of harvest (in kg, measured at the boat ramp) divided by the dive time (hr).
 CPUE can give an indication of relative biomass over time.
-However, with a highly spatially-aggregated/patchy species such as sea urchins, CPUE throughout the range of the fishery may remain stable as the stock is being depleted.
+However, with a highly spatially-aggregated species such as sea urchins, CPUE throughout the range of the fishery may remain stable as the stock is being depleted.
 This is especially the case for developing fisheries that target spatially structured stocks, because fishers may continue to move to new areas and/or depths while maintaining a high CPUE but sequentially depleting reefs over time and space.
 Longspined sea urchins are patchy because of low movement rates and homing to crevices (Flukes et al. 2012), so density is highly dependent on substrate.
 In addition, the fishery data is currently recorded at a very coarse spatial scale, with commercial fishing blocks at the scale of 11.1 km by 11.1 km.
 An area of this size may contain many different reefs.
 Due to the coarse spatial scale, divers may be undertaking a rotational or sequential harvest of different reefs within the one block without affecting CPUE data.
 The results here should be considered in the context of these limitations.

+First, we filtered the data to exclude dives with the top and bottom 5% of effort recorded (hr).
+Annual catch rate was calculated by averaging all individual dive catch rates for the year.
+We then standardised the catch rate by the effects of individual diver ID, latitudinal region and time of year (month) (

-We standardised the catch rate by taking into account the effects of individual diver ID, time of year (season) and latitudinal region (Figure 7).
-The regions are identified below (Figure 9).
-Annual CPUE for the east coast of Tasmania has remained stable over the course of the fishery.
+Figure 6).
+The regions are identified above (Figure 3).
+There is no discernible trend in CPUE for the entire east coast of Tasmania over the course of the fishery.

+Figure 6.
+Standardised annual catch per unit effort (CPUE) (solid black line and points) relative to the annual geometric mean (dashed line).
+Error bars show the log normally distributed 95% confidence intervals for the standardised model.
+Horizontal grey line is the geometric mean of all the catch rate data.

+Catch rate was further examined for the most heavily fished region (region 2) St Helens, which is the region with the greatest abundance of urchins and the longest history of fishing on the east coast.
+As per the data for the whole fishery, catch rate from the St Helens region was standardised for the effects of diver ID and month (Figure 7).
+Again, there is no discernible trend in catch rate for region 2, the St Helens region, over the course of the fishery.
+Error!
+Reference source not found.

 Figure 7.
-Standardised catch per unit effort (CPUE) relative to the geometric mean.
-Dashed line is unstandardized mean over time.
-Error bars show the standard error for the standardised CPUE.

-Catch rate was further examined for the Sloop Reef site near St Helens, which is in the region with the greatest abundance of urchins and the longest history of fishing on the east coast (region 2).
-As per the data for the whole fishery, catch rate from Sloop Reef was standardised for the effects of diver ID and month (Figure 8Error!
-Reference source not found.).
-In this region there appears to be a modest decrease in CPUE over time, and divers have reported depletion in more accessible areas.

-Figure 8.
-Standardised catch per unit effort (CPUE) (solid line) for Sloop Reef relative to the geometric mean (dashed line) for Sloop Reef.
-Error bars show the standard error for the standardised CPUE.
+Standardised catch per unit effort (CPUE) (solid line) for the St Helens region relative to the geometric mean (dashed line).
+Error bars show the 95% confidence intervals for the standardised model.
+The horizontal grey line is the geometric mean of all the catch rate data.